dymmond/edgy/docs/signals.md

 ## Custom Signals

-This is where things get interesting.
-A lot of time you might want to have your own `Signal` and not relying only on the [default](#default-signals) ones and this perfectly natural and common.

-Edgy allows the custom signals to take place per your own design.
+Edgy allows you to define custom signals, extending beyond the default ones.

-Let us continue with the same example of the `User` model.
+Continuing with the `User` model example:

 ```python
 {!> ../docs_src/signals/receiver/model.py !}
 ```

-Now you want to have a custom signal called `on_verify` specifically tailored for your `User` needs and logic.

-So define it, you can simply do:
+Create a custom signal named `on_verify`:

 ```python hl_lines="21"
 {!> ../docs_src/signals/custom.py !}
 ```

-Yes, this simple.
-You simply need to add a new signal `on_verify` to the model signals and the `User` model from now on has a new signal ready to be used.
+The `on_verify` signal is now available for the `User` model.

 !!!
 Danger
-    Keep in mind **signals are class level type**, which means it will affect all of the derived instances coming from it.
-Be mindful when creating a custom signal and its impacts.

-Now you want to create a custom functionality to be listened in your new Signal.
+    Signals are class-level attributes, affecting all derived instances.
+Use caution when creating custom signals.

+Create a receiver for the custom signal:

 ```python hl_lines="21 30"
 {!> ../docs_src/signals/register.py !}
 ```

-Now not only you created the new receiver `trigger_notifications` but also connected it to the the new `on_verify` signal.
+The `trigger_notifications` receiver is now connected to the `on_verify` signal.

-### Rewire signals
+### Rewire Signals

-To not call the default lifecycle signals you can overwrite them per class.
-You can either overwrite some or use the `set_lifecycle_signals_from` method of the Broadcaster (signals)
+To prevent default lifecycle signals from being called, you can overwrite them per class or use the `set_lifecycle_signals_from` method of the Broadcaster:

-This can be used to not call the default lifecycle signals in signals but custom ones or to use namespaces.

-Lifecycle methods are the former mentioned signals
-`
 ```python
 {!> ../docs_src/signals/rewire.py !}
 ```

-### How to use it
+### How to Use It

-Now it is time to use the signal in a custom logic, after all it was created to make sure it is custom enough for the needs of the business logic.

-For simplification, the example below will be a very simple logic.
+Use the custom signal in your logic:

 ```python hl_lines="17"
 {!> ../docs_src/signals/logic.py !}
 ```

-As you can see, the `on_verify`, it is only triggered if the user is verified and not anywhere else.
+The `on_verify` signal is triggered only when the user is verified.

-### Disconnect the signal
+### Disconnect the Signal

-The process of disconnecting the signal is exactly the [same as before](#disconnecting-receivers).
+Disconnecting a custom signal is the same as disconnecting a default signal:

 ```python hl_lines="10"
 {!> ../docs_src/signals/disconnect.py !}